wildenali/Belajar-ROS/README.md

 # Belajar-ROS
 Belajar Robot Operating System

-This file use Ubuntu 14.04 and ROS with indigo distro
+This Project use Ubuntu 14.04 and ROS with indigo distro